The Connectivity of the Dual: Notation and basic results

 Let now $f\not= f'$ be bridged faces of $G'$ so that there is a bridge $B$ inside both faces $f$ and $f'$.
 Let $e,e'$ be edges of $B$ with endpoints in $f$, $f'$, respectively.
 Note that $e=e'$ is possible if $B$ is a single edge.
 In $B$, there is a path starting in an angle of $f$ with edge $e$ and ending in an angle of $f'$ with edge $e'$.
 Adding this path to $G'$ to obtain $G'_P$, we get a graph with the same faces as $G'$ -- except for $f,f'$, which become one new face.

-As in addition the number of edges added is one larger than the number of vertices added, we have, for the genus $g'_P$ of $G'_P$, that $g'_P=g'+1$.
+Because in addition the number of edges added is one larger than the number of vertices added, we have, for the genus $g'_P$ of $G'_P$, that $g'_P=g'+1$.
 Old simple internally non-plane faces are not changed, but the new face can be a new simple internally non-plane face.
-So with $s'_{np}$ the new number of simple internally non-plane faces, we have $s'_{np}\ge s_{np}$.
-The new face can be simple or bridged, but in any case, with $b'$ the number of bridged faces of $G'_P$, we have $b'\ge b-2$ as other bridged faces stay bridged.
-So we get
+So if $s'_{np}$ denotes the new number of simple internally non-plane faces, we have $s'_{np}\ge s_{np}$.
+The new face can be simple or bridged, but in any case, with $b'$ the number of bridged faces of $G'_P$, we have $b'\ge b-2$ because other bridged faces stay bridged.
+We get

 \end{proof}